pmonteros/data_scientist_nanodegree/Proyecto 4/README.md

 This project consists of a notebook in which the entire methodology learned in this course is applied.
 Specifically, classifiers are developed.

+Look https://medium.com/@pablo.montero.salvatierra/sparkify-spotify-d97320b63714 to see a overview of this work

 ## Licensing, Authors, and Acknowledgements

 I want to express my gratitude primarily to the course for equipping me with the essential tools to develop my skills as a Data Scientist.
 Additionally, I'd like to thank ChatGPT, as it has enabled me to carry out the necessary translations, considering that English is not my native language.